AaronRobinsonMSFT/DNNE/readme.md

 ## Native API

-See [`src/platform/nexport.h`](./src/platform/nexport.h) for complete details.
+The native API is defined in [`src/platform/nexport.h`](./src/platform/nexport.h).

 The `NEXPORT_ASSEMBLY_NAME` must be set during compilation to indicate the name of the managed assembly to load.
 The assembly name should not include the extension.
-For example, if the binary on disk is called `ClassLib.dll`, the expected assembly name is `ClassLib`.
+For example, if the managed assembly on disk is called `ClassLib.dll`, the expected assembly name is `ClassLib`.

+The export source will need to be linked against the [`nethost`](https://docs.microsoft.com/dotnet/core/tutorials/netcore-hosting#create-a-host-using-nethosth-and-hostfxrh) library as either a static lib (`libnethost.[lib|a]`) or dynamic/shared library (`nethost.lib`).
+If the latter linking is performed, the `nethost.[dll|so]` will need to be deployed with the export binary or be on the path at run time.

-The `set_failure_callback()` function can be used prior to calling an export to set a callback in the event runtime load fails.
+The `set_failure_callback()` function can be used prior to calling an export to set a callback in the event runtime load or export discovery fails.

 Failure to load the runtime or find an export results in the native library calling [`abort()`](https://en.cppreference.com/w/c/program/abort).